-Chief Executive Officer's Report - November 2021 Date: November 29, 2021 To: TTC Board From: Chief Executive Officer Summary The Chief Executive Officer's Report is submitted each month to the TTC Board for information.
+Chief Executive Officer's Report - November/December 2021 Date: December 8, 2021 To: TTC Board From: Chief Executive Officer Summary The Chief Executive Officer's Report is submitted each month to the TTC Board for information.
 Copies of the report are also forwarded to Members of Toronto City Council, the City Manager and the City Chief Financial Officer.
 The report is also made available to the public on the TTC's website.
+Please note that due to the timing of the November and December Board meetings the December CEO Report reflects the same information as November, with the exception of the CEO's Commentary.
 Financial Summary There are no financial impacts associated with the Board's receipt of this report.
 The CEO's Report features metrics on fare revenue and budgets.
 The Interim Chief Financial Officer has reviewed this report and agrees with the financial summary information.
 Equity/Accessibility Matters The TTC is committed to promoting and supporting diversity and inclusion as well as removing barriers in all corporate policies, procedures, processes, programs and services in order to reflect and respond to the needs of employees, contractors and customers.
-The CEO's Report includes monthly reporting on elevator and escalator availability in our system, performance metrics for our Wheel-Trans service, and regular updates on the TTC's Easier Access Program, which is on track to making all stations accessible by 2025.
+The CEO's Report includes monthly reporting on elevator and escalator availability in our system, performance metrics for our Wheel-Trans service, and regular updates on the TTC's Easier Access Program.
 The CEO's Report also features a section on employees and diversity.
 This section includes regular updates on important projects and initiatives aimed at creating an organizational culture of inclusiveness, respect and dignity that is free from harassment or discrimination.
-Starting in the summer 2021, the employees and diversity section will include core metrics.
+In the summer of 2021, a new diversity section was launched to include core metrics on our Women Operators New Hires.
 The design and layout of the CEO's Report have been optimized to meet web accessibility standards.
 Issue Background The CEO's Report was created in 2012, replacing the Chief General Manager's Report.
 The previous report provided detailed information on all TTC departments and capital projects.
 The CEO's Report was updated in 2016 to be more closely aligned with the TTC's seven strategic objectives at the time: safety, customer, people, assets, growth, financial sustainability, and reputation.
 In 2018, with the launch of the 2018-2022 Corporate Plan, the report again underwent progressive changes to align and reflect our reporting metrics to the TTC's continued transformation.
 With new and emerging priorities and strategic objectives, we again updated the CEO's Report in 2021 to ensure it meets the needs of the Board, the public and the organization going forward.
-Contact Ciaran Ryan, Manager - Research & Insights 647-465-8659 ciaran.ryan@ttc.ca Signature Richard J. Leary Chief Executive Officer Attachments Attachment 1 - Chief Executive Officer's Report - November 2021 CEO's Report Toronto Transit Commission November 2021
+Contact Ciaran Ryan, Manager - Research & Insights 647-465-8659 ciaran.ryan@ttc.ca Signature Richard J. Leary Chief Executive Officer Attachments Attachment 1 - Chief Executive Officer's Report - November/December 2021 CEO's Report Toronto Transit Commission November/December 2021